Fossil Group (FOSL) Q3 2017 Results - Earnings Call Transcript

 Most of that relative strength against expectations resulted from customers taking deliveries earlier than initially planned in advance of a price increase on certain styles that took effect at the beginning of Q4.
 Even without those early deliveries, the traditional business, while still challenging, performed within our overall expectations.
 Sell-throughs of our traditional watches remained fairly stable in the Americas, though we did experience some declines in trends among certain of our European wholesale partners.

-We continue to grow our wearables business both sequentially and compared to a year ago, delivering $71 million in sales for the quarter, roughly double what we sold in the third quarter of last year.
+We continued to grow our wearables business both sequentially and compared to a year ago, delivering $71 million in sales for the quarter, roughly double what we sold in the third quarter of last year.
 We're continuing to see strong sell-throughs in key display watches, which still represent the significant majority of this quarter's wearables sales.

-While we don't expect to achieve the ambitious wearables plans we initially set for this year, the business has favorably impacted our watch business in a material way, an 8-point improvement in the growth rate for the watch category this quarter.
+While we don't expect to achieve the ambitious wearables plans we initially set for this year, the business is favorably impacting our watch business in a material way, an 8-point improvement in the growth rate for the watch category this quarter.
 And we're achieving that 8-point improvement with more brands still to launch on the platform and largely driven by display watches, where we are taking advantage of increased awareness in this category segment.
 Hybrids, where we're having more modest success, will take longer to build the awareness, considering there's no significant competition at scale in the market right now.

 Total Fossil brand sales declined 7% in constant dollars compared to last year.
 Effectively all of the decline in the Fossil brand was driven by weakness in our leather and jewelry categories.
 Fossil brand watch sales increased modestly in the quarter, with smartwatches, both display and hybrids, positively impacting the category growth rate by about 11 points.
 Display watches continue to represent the largest percentage of wearable sales for the Fossil brand, though we are achieving our greatest success in hybrids with Fossil, where our marketing efforts, store experience, and celebrity influencer campaigns are yielding results.
 With our Fossil First campaign with Kristen Bell, the Fossil Q Accomplice hybrid is now one of our top 10 SKUs in our Fossil watch collection.